 To ensure a certification system that is both independent and credible, in 2009 the partners kate, Tourism Watch, Naturefriends International, and Eberswalde University for Sustainable Development founded the not-for-profit company for certification in tourism “TourCert“.

 TourCert takes off

 In 2015, TourCert was transformed into a not-for-profit limited company.
-The two CEOs have since been Marco Giraldo and Peter Zimmer.
+The CEO have since been Marco Giraldo.
 Apart from the head office in Stuttgart, TourCert now also has other offices in Europe and Latin America.

 The TourCert Community is growing